charlietw/hours-tracking/README.md

 2. Obtain [Oauth2 Google Credentials](https://console.developers.google.com/project), and save the JSON file somewhere memorable.

-3. Create a Google Sheet where you want to store your hours.
+3. Create a Google Sheet where you want to store your hours, with one page called "Hours" and one called "Months".

 4. Grant the API permission to access your Google Sheet ([tutorial](https://www.dundas.com/support/learning/documentation/connect-to-data/how-to/connecting-to-google-sheets))